StefanScherer/rpi-ubuntu/README.md

 # rpi-ubuntu
-Easy steps how to run your Raspberry Pi with Ubuntu 20.04 and Docker installed.
+How to run your Raspberry Pi with Ubuntu 20.04 and Docker installed.

+- Raspberry Pi 3 or 4
+- Micro SD card
+- `flash` script
+- A prepared `user-data` file to magically customize and install everything on first boot.

 ## Download

-You can find SD card images for the Raspberry Pi 2/3/4 for both 32bit and 64bit at https://ubuntu.com/download/raspberry-pi
+You can find SD card images for the Raspberry Pi 3/4 for 64bit at https://ubuntu.com/download/raspberry-pi

 ## Cloud-init